uala/uala-react-forms/rfcs/0000-template.md

 # Adoption strategy

-If we implement this proposal, how will existing React developers adopt it?
+If we implement this proposal, how will existing developers adopt it?
 Is this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries?